circinusX1/elf_resolver/README.md

 # elf_resolver
-parses a dynamic library file and tries to generate the pointers to functions and they calls
+parses a dynamic library file and tries to generate the pointers to functions definitions

 ## this is a shitty php script
 ### /pbuilder.php nameofthelibrary<cr>